-Why are the French so angry over retiring 2 years later?
+Why are French workers angry about raising retirement age?

 In many countries, raising the retirement age by two years wouldn’t throw the nation into such disarray.
 But the French public is overwhelmingly against pension reform, and unrelenting demonstrations against it have morphed into wider anger.

-HOW ANGRY ARE THE FRENCH?
+HOW ANGRY ARE PEOPLE?

 Mounds of up to 10,000 tons of trash piled up on the streets of Paris during a weekslong strike by sanitation workers over a plan that would push their retirement age from 57 to 59 — lower than the national age because their jobs are physically harder.